-Simple bladder infections are usually easy to treat if they’re diagnosed right away.
-Your veterinarian will prescribe a 2-3 week course of antibiotics and perform a follow up examination to make sure all’s well afterwards.
-For more complicated infections, underlying issues must be addressed:
+- Simple bladder infections are usually easy to treat if they're diagnosed right away.
+Your veterinarian will prescribe a 2 to 3 week course of antibiotics and then perform a follow-up examination to make sure all's well.

-- Remove or treat bladder stones and provide proper diet and/or medication to prevent reoccurrence.
+- Bladder stones are surgically removed or medically dissolved if possible, and then proper diet and/or medication is provided to prevent reoccurrence.

-- Institute a weight loss program when deep skin folds are a problem.
+- A weight loss program and cleansing routine is implemented when deep skin folds are a problem.

-It’s not possible to prevent bladder problems altogether, but a few measures can help:
+It's not possible to prevent canine bladder problems altogether, but a few measures can help:

 - Promote water intake.
 Provide plenty of fresh, clean water for your dog to drink.

 - Keep your dog at a healthy body weight.

 - Administer any medications exactly as prescribed by your veterinarian.